therealbstern/stlviewer/README.md

 # Install dependencies

-For UNIX / Linux, simply enter the following command that will install all necessary packages:
+For UNIX/Linux, the following commands are supposed to install all the necessary packages.

 ## Debian, Ubuntu